 - social media/contact links;

-- buy links (in case of a book feature).
+- buy links (in case of a book feature or promo).

 7. Done.
 Is there anything else you need?

 Yes.
 My blog will offer you exposure to real people.
 I think each and every one of them as my friend, so please visit the post once it’s live and respond to the comments.
-It’s shocking how many guest bloggers never show up to say a simple “thank-you” to their readers.
+I’m always shocked by the fact that only a handful of guest bloggers have ever shown up to say a simple “thank-you” to their readers.

 I sent my first email from my cave, just before dad took me hunting for my very first Stegosaurus.
 Since then, I’ve been obsessive about checking my email.
 Just fill in the form below, and I’ll get back to you real soon.

 If you subscribe to my newsletter, I’ll keep you up-to-date with my news and send you exclusive short stories as a ‘thank-you.’
 You can also subscribe to my ARC list below and be the first to read all of my works–for free!